Meteor-Community-Packages/stratosphere/README.md

 Besides your own packages, Stratosphere will also give you access to all packages on Atmosphere.

-## THIS IS A WIP
-Working so far:

-* Synchronization with upstream (atmosphere) server
-* Synchronization with meteor-tool
-* Publishing and unpublishing of packages, package versions, release tracks, release versions, builds, metadata changes
-* Uploading and downloading of files
-* Some of the admin commands

-Next thing to figure out is how to handle logins from Meteor tool and make the overall installation process less cumbersome.

 ## Installation
 ### 1) Patch auth-client.js in meteor tool